 Buy cat toys from reputable pet shops and suppliers and make sure there are no small parts that can easily be chewed and swallowed.

 Button batteries can come in a range of sizes.
-Most cats would not intentionally eat a battery, but it is possible for an accidental ingestion to occur if a cat finds, and plays with a battery lying around.
+Most cats would not intentionally eat a battery, but an accidental ingestion can occur if a cat finds, and plays with a battery lying around.
 Ingestion can be fatal.

 Guests and open doors